Table of Contents:

 Both counterfeit goods and replica goods are seemingly endless intellectual property infringements that are prevalent in ecommerce.
-However, Red Points can help.
+However, Red Points’ brand protection solution can help.

-Thanks to our proprietary recognition technology, Red Points functions as an online watchdog by scouring search engines for data such as text, manipulated or unaltered images to detect counterfeit goods and replica goods posted for sale.
+Thanks to our Intellectual Property software, Red Points functions as an online watchdog by scouring search engines for data such as text, manipulated or unaltered images to detect counterfeit goods and replica goods posted for sale.